acemod/ACE3/wiki/development/setting-up-the-development-environment.md

 ## 2. Building ACE

-To create a complete build of ACE that you can use without the source files, run the `make.py` file in the `tools` folder.
-This will populate the `release` folder with binarized PBOs that you can redistribute.
-These handle like those of any other mod.

 ### 2.1 Windows

 On Windows, you can use the make.bat file for creating a simple build of all PBOs using the packaged version of armake.